 - “Practice Exclusivity” means a license is required to practice MNT (or dietetics), subject to any exemptions shown in popups, as explained below.

-- “Licensure of Title Only or Certification of RDNs” means the state only licenses the title “licensed dietitian” (or a similar title) or provides an optional certification which may facilitate reimbursement or employment in certain facilities.
-In these states, a Board exists to implement the law, but no license is required to practice MNT or dietetics.
+- “Licensure of Title Only or Certification of RDNs” means the state only licenses the title “licensed dietitian” (or a similar title) or provides an optional certification that may facilitate reimbursement or employment in certain facilities.
+In these states, a board exists to implement the law, but no license is required to practice MNT or dietetics.

 Another place you can go to find information on this is the American Nutrition Association.

 One thing you’ll notice is, this really focused hard on the state-by-state requirements.
 If your state doesn’t have any legal requirements in terms of registering as a dietician, that doesn’t mean you are in the clear to start handing out meal plans as a personal trainer.

 There are still federal laws that apply to you.
 In order to start practicing as a dietician, you have to be registered as a dietician, federally.